Dennis-Koch/threadly-streaming/README.md

 }
 ```

-In real case scenarios it sometimes because even more complex than this.
-Normally the solution is either to drop the
+In real case scenarios it often becomes even more complex than in our example above.
+Normally the solution is either to
-requirement of bullet-proof code altogether and simply accept the "negligible" risk that unexpected things might happen.
+drop the requirement of bullet-proof code altogether and simply accept the "negligible" risk that unexpected things
-Or you live with the fact that your whole codebase is cluttered with nested try/finally statements all over the place.
+might happen.
+Or you live with the fact that your whole codebase is cluttered with nested try/finally statements all
+over the place.

 **Or you use _threadly-streaming_ that gives you all the robustness from the code before - without the clutter**: